AI Music Tempo Drifts Mid-Track Without Edit

 Q: Does Suno have an actual BPM lock setting?

-Q: Why does the kick stay steady but the music feels wobbly?
+Q: Why does the kick stay steady but the music feel wobbly?

-Models can keep a four-on-the-floor kick visually-on-grid while pushing hats, snares, and melody slightly off.
-The “feel” drifts even when the kick does not.
+The model can keep a four-on-the-floor kick visually on-grid while pushing hats, snares, and melody slightly off. v5.5 leans into “human-like” micro-timing on purpose, which sounds great raw but reads as drift when you try to layer to a grid.
 Look at the entire arrangement, not just the kick.

 Q: Can I use stems to fix drift after the fact?